akmfelix/Orchestrating-Data-Pipelines/Airflow.md

 ~~~

 ## 6 Hook
-With a Hook you can interact with many tools.\
+With a airflow, you can interact with many tools and to make sure that it is easy for you to interact with the tool, there is the concept of Hook.\
 \
 Let's imagine that you have the operator and you want to execute a SQL request to a PostgreSQL database.
-With the postgres operator, you can execute a SQL request, but behind the scene a postgres HOOK is used and the goal of the Postgres hook is to obstruct all the complexity of interacting with a Postgres database.\
+With the PostgresOperator, you can execute a SQL request, but behind the scene a postgres HOOK is used and the goal of the PostgresHook is to obstruct all the complexity of interacting with a Postgres database.\
 \
 So keep in mind, whenever you interact with an external tool or an external service, you have a Hook behind the scene that abstracts the complexity of interacting with that tool or service.
-You have the attributes hook, you have the postgres hook, you have the MySQL hook and the list goes on.\
+You have the AWS hook, you have the Postgres hook, you have the MySQL hook and the list goes on.\
 \
 I strongly advise you to always take a look at the hook as you may have access to some methods that you don't have access to from the operator.\
 \
-A hook allows you to easily interact with an external tool or an external service.
+A hook allows you to easily interact with an external tool or an external service.\
+Keep in mind the method copy_expert doesn't exist from the PostgreOperator.
+You need to use the PostgresHook for that and that's why I always recommend you to take a look at the hook in order to see what methods you can use.

 # 7 Task
 create_table -> is_api_available -> extract_user -> process_user -> store_user